WRITING IN THE DISCIPLINES

 Each semester, the WID Program provides funding for WID faculty to hire graduate or undergraduate students, in the following appointment categories, to assist with the writing component of their WID courses:

-Instructional Assistants are advanced MA or PhD students in the faculty member's home department or a related department and are paid a salary to grade papers, read drafts, and meet with students to discuss their writing.
+Graduate Assistants are advanced MA or PhD students in the faculty member's home department or a related department and are paid a salary to grade papers, read drafts, and meet with students to discuss their writing.
 To qualify, the course must enroll a minimum of 20 students.
 Salary and hours per week start at $1,000 and 5 hrs/wk and increase incrementally with enrollment, up to $4,000 and 20 hours/week.
-IAs are intended to make the workload manageable, but they should not be expected to do more than 50 percent of the grading in a WID course.
-Click here for WID Instructional Assistant Request Form.
+GAs are intended to make the workload manageable, but they should not be expected to do more than 50 percent of the grading in a WID course.
+Click here for WID Graduate Assistant Request Form.

 - grading and evaluating for the writing intensive part of the course.